malmriv/malmriv.github.io/_posts/2024-05-15-macos-customizations.md

 defaults write NSGlobalDomain KeyRepeat -int 1
 ```

-2. The dock takes a fraction of a second to appear once you hover the side of the screen where it's located.
+2. The dock takes a fraction of a second to appear once you hover near the side of the screen where it's located.
 Furthermore, the animation with which it emerges takes another aditional fraction of a second, resulting in a somewhat slow experience.
 Both delays can be toned down so that the dock shows instantly and emerges with a quick animation.
 I found my ideal combination of settings to be the following:
 ```bash
 defaults write com.apple.dock autohide-time-modifier -float 0.50; defaults write com.apple.dock autohide-delay -float 0; killall Dock
 ```